rheanna-mainzer/MI-scoping-review/README.md

   * tables_for_paper.R - produce tables of results
   * figures_for_paper.R - produce Figure 2

+Output:
-Tables will be stored in a /tables directory
+ * Tables will be stored in a /tables directory.
-Figures will be stored in a /figures directory
+ * Figures will be stored in a /figures directory.